-Students' parents/guardians as well as school staff are entitled to notification and, to the extent possible, will be notified of the schedule of pesticide use on school property at least 72 hours in advance.
-This notification may be by the Alert Now telephone notice.
+Parents/guardians as well as school staff are entitled to notification and, to the extent possible, will be notified of the schedule of pesticide use on school property at least 72 hours in advance.
+This notification may be by the automated calling system used by the school system.